kitodo/kitodo-presentation/Documentation/Features/MediaPlayer/Configuration.rst

        playerTranslations {
          // Language file of player localization strings without language prefix baseFile = EXT:dlf/Resources/Private/Language/locallang_media.xlf
+         // More files can be added, e.g., to override or add translation keys in a sitepackage baseFile {
+           10 = EXT:myextension/Resources/Private/Language/locallang_media.xlf
+         }
        }

        // Share buttons to be shown in bookmark modal